lovelysystems/lovely.esdb/lovely/esdb/document/bulk.rst

     u'Four'

 The indexed object `obj4` is of type MyOtherObj inherited from class MyObj.
 These two classes are using the same index.
-The class to use is store in the document while indexing an object even using bulk operations::
+The class to use is stored in the document while indexing an object even using bulk operations::

     >>> type(MyObj.get(obj4.id)) == MyOtherObj